JanisGeise/sparseSpatialSampling/README.md

 ### Current issues
 - delta level constraint is not always fulfilled (if active)
-- for interpolated volume solution, there exists cells (mostly near geometries) in which the interpolated values don't make sense and don't change wrt time -> not sure if this is an issue resulting from the KNN interpolator or if this is an algorithmic issue.
-This issue is present independently of the delta level constraint for all test cases
+- for interpolated volume solution, there exist cells (mostly near geometries) in which the interpolated values don't make sense and don't change wrt time
+-> not sure if this is an issue resulting from the KNN interpolator or if this is an algorithmic issue
+-> this issue is present independently of the delta level constraint for all test cases -> interpolation error vanishes with increasing mesh size (higher percentage of captured metric) -> most likely an issue with the KNN interpolator

 ## Potential features / Ideas
-- testing different metrics and combinations thereof -> we need a second metric for e.g. sher stress to account for boundary layers etc.
+- testing different metrics and combinations thereof -> we need a second metric for e.g. shear stress to account for boundary layers etc.

 ## Notes